acbilson/chaos-content/gardens/faith/church-for-a-new-generation.md

 One of the oldest and most prolific ways to pray is to model your prayer from Jesus' own example.
 I've written some notes about it in {{< backref src="/plants/faith/your-kingdom-come" >}}.

 C.S.
 Lewis explores the experience of speaking both to and by God in his poem, {{< backref src="/stones/clive-staples-lewis/prayer" >}}, while Madeleine L'Engle validates {{< backref src="/stones/madeleine-lengle/before-i-can-listen-to-god-in-prayer-i-must-fumble-through-the-prayers-of-words" name="the need for words, even in listening" >}}.
 She also ties prayer with both discipline and art when she says {{< backref src="/stones/madeleine-lengle/the-greatest-moments-of-prayer-come-in-the-midst-of-fumbling" >}}.
 And {{< backref src="/stones/madeleine-lengle/we-are-afraid-of-this-kind-of-prayer" name="the experience of personal death" >}} links with Thomas Merton's thoughts about {{< backref src="/stones/thomas-merton/there-is-only-one-vocation" name="vocation" >}}, {{< backref src="/stones/thomas-merton/to-become-myself-i-must-cease-to-be-what-i-thought-i-wanted-to-be" name="identity" >}} and {{< backref src="/stones/thomas-merton/contemplation-is-no-escape-from-anguish" name="doubt" >}}.

+Most of those links are about private prayer, but the community of Jesus also prays together.
+How this looks varies, and I've found literature on prayer is exclusively private, but there are some points to consider.

+(TODO: add to its own post)

+Corporate prayer reflects the gifts of its organizers.
+I've attended prayer meetings which bend towards social justice in my city, others where we petition God for the expansion of His kingdom, yet others where we pray through a list of people with prayer needs (illness, finances, etc.), or where we pray for the attendees to experience God's love and healing.
+While it's never helpful to stereotype everything into five buckets, knowing the bent of the organizers will give one a better sense of what to expect.
+Advertisements and invitations should also take their bent into account in their explanations to give people a better sense of their participation.
+It's unheard of for a person to attend a generic prayer meeting, but you might pique curiosity with a better description.

 #### Sabbath